Stochastic thermodynamics of computation: Kolmogorov complexity and the entropy dynamics of Turing machines

-There are several points about this semi-formal analysis of the case that $U = E$ that are worth emphasizing.
-First, note that the system considered in \cref{sec:TM_me_old} is just (an implementation of) the single TM $U$.
-In contrast, the system considered here first runs a function $\Gamma$ which is \textit{constructed from} $U$, and then runs a $y$-initializing process.
-Moreover, in the system considered in \cref{sec:TM_me_old}, the coin-flipping prior arises as a distribution over $X^{IN}$, whereas in the system considered here, the prior over $X^{IN}$ is arbitrary; instead, the coin-flipping prior arises in the system considered here as a distribution over $Y$.
+A second point worth emphasizing is that the system considered in \cref{sec:TM_me_old} is just (an implementation of) the single TM $U$.
+In contrast, assuming we take $U = E$, the system considered here first runs a function $\Gamma$ which is \textit{constructed from} $U$, and then runs a history-erasing process.
+Moreover, in the system considered in \cref{sec:TM_me_old}, the coin-flipping prior arises as a distribution over $X^{IN}$, whereas in the system considered here, the prior over $X^{IN}$ is arbitrary; instead, in the system considered here the coin-flipping prior arises as a distribution over $Y$ just before we start the history-erasing process.

 The price paid for changing the system so that we can move the coin-flipping prior from $X^{IN}$ to $Y$ is that that new system needs to be able to calculate the non-recursive function sending $x$ to the shortest string $y$ such that $F_E(y, f(x)) = x$.
-In other words, the new system has to have super-Turing capabilities, unlike the original system, which consisted only of the TM $U$.\footnote{Zurek was well aware of this problematic aspect of analysis summarized in this subsection, saying that the bound of Theorem 1 in \cite{zure89a} ``cannot \{actually be met\} by recursive computation \{i.e., by running a TM guaranteed to halt\}'', that at best it is met ``perhaps by sheer luck''.}
+In other words, the new system has to have super-Turing capabilities, unlike the original system, which consisted only of the TM $U$.

+It is also worth emphasizing that the thermodynamic price of computing $\sigma$ from some specific $x^{IN}$ (as in~\cite{zure89a}) is not the same as the minimal EF needed to run {the TM $U$} over {all} states $x^{IN}$ that result in the TM computing $\sigma$.
+So it is not the quantity that is analyzed in \cref{sec:TM_me_old}.
+Instead, the analysis in~\cite{zure89a} fixes $x^{IN}$ ahead of time, to an arbitrary element of $I(\sigma)$, and considers what the minimal EF would be in running the UTM $U$ on $x^{IN}$, if we could implement that UTM by implementing a system that runs the map $\Gamma$, followed by erasing $y$.